What is Sussex Community Foundation?

 When can I apply?

 General applications can be made at any time throughout the year, using our standard application form.
 Our Grants Committee usually meets three times a year to make decisions.
-Deadlines for these committees will be advertised on our website.
+Deadlines for these Committees are advertised on our main grants page.
 Applications received after each closing date will be carried forward to the next grant round.
-Some funds have particular deadlines, application forms and requirements – please see our website for more information about these.
+We do also have special funds and programmes with particular deadlines, application forms, and requirements – please see our website for more information about these.
+On the whole, special funds can be applied for in addition to holding or applying for a general round grant.

 Am I eligible to apply?